AdguardTeam/KnowledgeBase/docs/general/https-filtering/known-issues.md

 ![Certificate Browser Assistant](https://cdn.adtidy.org/content/kb/ad_blocker/general/cert-browser.png)

-- By visiting the section *Recent activity* on AdGuard for Android or *Filtering log* on AdGuard for Windows and AdGuard for Mac.
+- By visiting the *Recent activity* section in AdGuard for Android or the *Filtering log* section in AdGuard for Windows and AdGuard for Mac.
 While in the Browser Assistant you can only see the certificate of the website, in Recent activity you can inspect the certificate of any server used in a subrequest or browser, with or without the Browser Assistant.
 To view the certificate using this method, follow the instructions below.

 On AdGuard for Android: